 4. Complete the Application for Nurse Practitioners.

-The Massachusetts Board of Registration in Nursing uses a third party company, Professional Credential Services, Inc., for review and processing of applications for nurse practitioner licensing.8 The Application for Advanced Practice Registered Nurse Authorization is available on the Professional Credential Services website and should be mailed to Professional Credential Services when complete.9 Applicants should include with the application:9
+The Massachusetts Board of Registration in Nursing uses a third-party company, Professional Credential Services, Inc., for review and processing of applications for nurse practitioner licensing.8 The Application for Advanced Practice Registered Nurse Authorization is available on the Professional Credential Services website.9 Applicants should include with the application:9